 Native to East Russia and North East China, the beautiful Amur Leopard is the most endangered big cat in the world, it is thought that there are only 70 individuals left in the wild.
 Living and hunting alone, the Amur leopard is a very skilful hunter, stalking their prey to within a striking distance of a few metres.

-Part of the international breeding program, the cubs are vital to the aim of reintroducing Amur leopards born in captivity, back into the wild.
-The cubs were released into the nursery reserve on the 27th October where they are on view to the public.
+Part of the international breeding program, the cubs were vital to the aim of reintroducing Amur leopards born in captivity, back into the wild.
+The cubs were released into the nursery reserve on the 27th October where they were on view to the public.

 It’s difficult to believe that an animal so beautiful could be facing extinction, with less than 70 left in the wild they are critically endangered.
 Pushed to the brink of extinction through on-going habitat destruction, forest fires and poaching, it’s imperative that conservation of the Amur leopard is a priority.

-Through donations and fundraising at Yorkshire Wildlife Park, the Yorkshire Wildlife Park Foundation (YWPF) works closely with the Amur Leopard and Tiger Alliance (ALTA), which is an organisation dedicated to study and protect the Amur leopard and the Amur Tiger in the wild.
+Through donations and fundraising at Yorkshire Wildlife Park, the Yorkshire Wildlife Park Foundation (YWPF) works closely with the WildCats Conservation Alliance, which is an organisation dedicated to study and protect the Amur leopard and the Amur Tiger in the wild.

-YWPF is proud to support ALTA and funds raised here support a variety of projects such as:
+YWPF is proud to support WildCats Conservation Alliance and funds raised here support a variety of projects such as:

 - Monitoring numbers of Leopards, tigers and prey species.

 Booking a visit to Yorkshire Wildlife Park is easy!
 Just click the button below and follow the steps.